biotorrents/gazelle/README.md

 use a hardware key, a smartphone fingerprint or QR code reader, or just generate a key in the browser.
 The underlying library is the canonical [web-auth/webauthn-lib](https://github.com/web-auth/webauthn-lib).

-## OpenAI integration

-One of BioGazelle's goals is to place data in context using [OpenAI's completions API](app/OpenAI.php) to generate tl;dr summaries and tags from content descriptions.
-Just paste your abstract into the torrent group description and get a succinct natural language summary with tags.
-It's possible to disable AI content display in the user settings.

 ## Twig template system

 [BioGazelle's Twig interface](app/Twig.php) takes cues from OPS's extended filters and functions.